Kafka Architecture

 - Zookeeper : Performs the role of a highly available storage for storing metadata of Kafka Cluster.
 Like Kafka Brokers, it operates as a cluster on multiple nodes.
 From Kafka version 2.8 onwards, it supports KRaft Mode where Kafka Brokers operating based on the Raft algorithm perform the storage role themselves.
 When operating in KRaft Mode, Zookeeper is not used separately.

 - Producer : App that sends (Publishes) messages to Topics.
+When multiple Partitions exist, it determines which Partition to store Records in through Partitioner built into Producer.

 - Consumer : App that receives (Subscribes) messages from Topics.
 Consumers check for the existence of messages through Poll functions in a Polling manner, and if there is a message, they fetch it.
 That is, messages are delivered from Topics to Consumers, but the entity that fetches messages is the Consumer.